fullstack-pw/cks/docs/frontend_design.md

 # docs/frontend-design.md - Technical design document for the frontend application

-# KillerKoda-Local Frontend Application Design
+# cks-Local Frontend Application Design

 ## Overview

-The KillerKoda-Local frontend application provides a web-based interface for users to interact with CKS practice environments.
+The cks-Local frontend application provides a web-based interface for users to interact with CKS practice environments.
 It offers scenario selection, terminal access, task tracking, and validation feedback.

 ## Technology Stack